Having issues with your QuickBooks Online integration? Here are some common errors and how to fix them.

 This may also occur with payment gateway fees such as eBay fees posted that have tax included.

-For now, we have reached out to QuickBooks Online about this, and hope to find a solution.
+For now, we have reached out to QuickBooks Online support team about this, and hope to find a solution.

 Inventory starting date error